Chef placing nigiri on scalloped plate

 • Government District

 Opened in 2021 in Bishop Arts, Written by the Seasons is a lovely restaurant with vibrantly colored dishes that are as delicious as they look.
 As the name suggests, the menu features seasonal ingredients and dishes, however, there are some favorites that typically appear year-round like a delightful focaccia, a wild mushrooms dish, and a grilled shrimp and avocado salad with mango, pear, and chili.
-Though it’s mostly American cuisine on the menu, there are some Asian influences and dishes too, like Kimchi pancakes.
-The staff (whom are as beloved as the food) encourage visitors to share dishes and will guide you well in your dining choices be it ordering dayboat scallops or a NY strip.
-Whether you sit on the patio or indoors, Written by the Seasons is open for dinner Monday-Thursday, lunch and dinner on Friday, and brunch on Saturday and Sunday.
+Though it’s mostly American cuisine on the menu, there are some Asian influences and dishes, too, like the Kimchi pancakes.
+The staff (whom are as beloved as the food) encourage visitors to share dishes and will guide you well in your dining choices, be it ordering dayboat scallops or a NY strip.
+Whether you sit on the patio or indoors, Written by the Seasons is open for dinner Monday-Thursday, lunch and dinner on Friday and brunch on Saturday and Sunday.

 One of the oldest and most storied restaurants in the South, The French Room was remodeled a few years back, which only upgraded an already timeless experience.
-The chic, en pointe decor (think Louis XVI-style chairs and Italian Murano Glass chandeliers) is matched by an exquisite afternoon tea menu featuring a tier of finger sandwiches, sweet scones, and sweet treats such as tarte au citron with strawberry compote and whipped mascarpone.
+The chic, en pointe decor (think Louis XVI-style chairs and Italian Murano Glass chandeliers) is matched by an exquisite afternoon tea menu featuring a tier of finger sandwiches, sweet scones and sweet treats such as tarte au citron with strawberry compote and whipped mascarpone.
 Best washed down with some Laurent-Perrier.

 • Bishop Arts District